vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 .. code-block:: console

-    admin@lab-fw> show chassis-ready
+    show chassis-ready

-If the response is ``yes``, you are ready to proceed with the configuration activities.
+If the response is :guilable:`yes`, you are ready to proceed with the configuration activities.

 .. note:: While it is a security best practice to use SSH keys to authenticate